mopga/taiko-web-fork/README.md

 The new `/api/songs/details` endpoint accepts up to 50 comma-separated song identifiers and returns the detailed payloads in the same order.
 Pass `notes=none` to fetch metadata without full chart data.

+### Scan on start

+The scanner supports multiple startup modes via the `SCAN_ON_START` configuration value (or environment variable):

+* `auto` (default) computes a lightweight filesystem digest at boot, compares it with the persisted manifest metadata stored in the MongoDB `meta` collection, and skips full parsing when nothing changed.
+* `force` always performs a full rescan regardless of manifest state.
+* `skip` disables automatic scanning entirely; use the admin scan API to refresh manually.

+Metadata about the last successful scan lives in the `meta` collection as the `_id="songs_manifest"` document.
+Deployments that predate the manifest feature can run `python -m tools.migration_add_manifest_collection` to create the collection and backfill the metadata entry.
+Without that document the scanner will perform a full parse on the next boot.

+Leader election for incremental rescans uses Redis (`taiko:scanner:leader`).
+When Redis is not configured, workers still perform scans but cannot claim leadership, so the filesystem watcher remains disabled; enable Redis to allow a single process to run the watcher.

 ## Database maintenance

 Run the index initialization utility after provisioning a fresh MongoDB deployment to guarantee all required taiko-web collections have the expected indexes: